 - Provision for federal income tax: List any money you are setting aside to pay expected federal income taxes.

-- Other special debt: This is another catch-all for any other potential debts not already listed.
+- Other special debt: This is another catch-all for any other potential debts not already listed in the above categories.

-Section 2: Include Notes Payable to Banks and Others
+Step 5: Complete Section 2; Include Notes Payable to Banks and Others

-This section details all your debts, such as credit cards, personal loans, and installment loans.
-We recommend reviewing your credit report to make sure you don’t miss anything.
-Established businesses may also want to double-check their business credit reports.
+This section details all your debts, such as credit cards and outstanding loans.
+We recommend reviewing your statements and personal and business credit reports to ensure accuracy.

-If you don’t have enough space to list all your loans, attach another sheet of paper with the required information.
-You can use as many supplemental pages as needed.
-If you do so, make sure they all include the “as of” date on your SBA personal financial statement, reference Section 2, include the name of the business applicant, and are signed by you and your spouse.
+You can use as many supplemental pages as needed if you don’t have enough space to list all your loans.
+If you do so, ensure they all include the “as of” date on your SBA personal financial statement, reference Section 2, include the name of the business applicant, and are signed by the applicable individuals.

 Instructions for providing this information and definitions of terms used in this section are: